 A portrait (face) photo can be added to the chart to facilitate patient identification.
 Such visual identification can reduce a variety of errors, particularly in wards with large patient numbers and especially for patients with common names.
 Patients can add or change their own photo using MyAHS Connect.
 Clinicians can add an identification photo easily by using a mobile device running a Connect Care application (Haiku or Rover).
 Tapping the patient's portrait icon at the top left of the chart initiates an image capture workflow that is easy to follow.
 Special consent is not required.
 The patient should be informed that the image is used to facilitate identification in the digital health record, helping to avoid error.
 Patients may refuse verbal consent to proceed.

 Sometimes patients are admitted before their identity can be reliably confirmed, as might happen with altered states of consciousness.
-They are assigned a temporary name and record number so that care can proceed.
-The default last name will start with the letters "UNK-".
+They are assigned an anonymous name, chart and record numbers so that care can proceed.
+The default last name will start with the letters "UNK-" and the default first name is randomly assigned from a pool.

-As soon as the patient can be identified, a nurse or clerk informs patient registration so that corrections can be made.
-Health Information Management (HIM) is involved to sort out a potentially complex merge of temporary with permanent health record content.
+As soon as an unknown patient is formally identified, a nurse or clerk informs patient registration so that chart corrections can be made.
+This starts a process for moving new information from the anonymous to the permanent chart.
+If the affected patient is admitted, the anonymous chart remains in use until discharge.
+Health Information Management (HIM) is involved to sort out a potentially complex merge of anonymous with permanent health record content.

 More rarely, patients may intentionally provide an incorrect identity when seeking health services.
 HIM should be alerted to an incorrect identity as soon as possible, as there are even greater challenges getting the correct information reassigned to the correct chart.